 DA VINCI’S DEMONS

 Total nonsense about a young Leonardo da Vinci on a quest to find the “book of leaves”.
-From the end of the Middle Ages and the dawn of the Renaissance.
-It’s a compelling watch and I look forward to season three in 2015.
+Set at the end of the Middle Ages and the dawn of the Renaissance.
+The series was pulled as it got sillier and sillier.
+But it’s a decent enough romp through the corruption of Italy at its most artistic and innovative.

 GAME OF THRONES